 Scholarship recipients must register for at least 4.5 credits each term.
 Registration is verified at the end of the official Add/Drop period.
 Students who take an approved Leave of Absence from the college are eligible to have the scholarship reinstated upon their return, assuming they remain in good academic standing.
 The semester that a student is on Leave does not count toward the allowable number of semesters for the scholarship.

 Applications may only be submitted after a student has been accepted into the program.
-Essays are due May 26th for the Fall semester and November 24th for the Spring semester.
+Essays are due May 2nd for the Fall semester.
 Decisions are made by June 2nd for the Fall semester and December 1st for the Spring semester.

 A student may apply for a one-time emergency fund dispersal to help defray costs associated with a semester in which the student is facing new financial hardships.
 Decisions are made by the Academic Director in consultation with the Director of Financial Operations.
 Emergency fund dispersals may range from $250 to $1000, but generally remain at the lower end of the spectrum.